UXDProtocol/uxd-client/README.md

 );
 ```

-### Instantiate a MangoDepository for a given UXD collateral, ie WSOL
+### Instantiate a MangoDepository Object for a given UXD collateral, ie WSOL

 ```javascript
 import {